uberscott/astrobattle-book/src/1-prelude_to_the_battle_of_illus/11-unification_at_last.md

 He drifted solemnly towards the rows of the dead.
 The holo drone travelled a meter before him broadcasting to every last human that lived.

 His motion came to a rest in between the first row of the dead.
-The drone kept floating away and the bodies moved through the broadcast's perspective like church pews move through the perspective of a bride walking down the isle.

 The seventeenth entered the scene and Alexander gently stopped its momentum by cradling the body.
 Alexander removed his dark-red cape, the symbol of the Ronin Commander, and wrapped it around the mangled body of the poor Alliance man.
 And then he steadied the bundle at his feet, in the same plane as the eight other corpses between the two rows but aligned perpendicularly.
 Fae subtly used her tractor beam to straighten the final body.

 He spoke slowly and stoically.
 "I speak to all who serve in the Alliance fleet.
 And I ask every other human to hear my words, for it is the sacrifice of the Alliance fleet that has protected our race’s future since the Zell first attacked."

 "Few soldiers escape death.
 It never becomes easier to endure.
 As noble soldiers your heart can never be numb to this experience.
 That is what makes you human.
 Humanity is amazing that way."

 "The life of a single soldier is worth more than the lives of the entire Zell fleet.
-But soldiers are made to go in harms way, and soldiers protect what is precious to them no matter the cost.
+But soldiers are made to go in harms way, and soldiers protect what is precious to them no matter the cost."

-“The life that has just left us, the life of these soldiers before me, was not given to protect what they cherished.
+"The life that has just left us, the life of these soldiers before me, was not given to protect what they cherished.
 These lives were squandered in the name of greed and arrogance.
 These lives were paid as tribute to serve Commander Mudd’s ambitions."

 "I killed these men.
-I crushed them for why they fough....
+I crushed because of WHO they fought for....
 But I did so to protect WHAT they fought for."

 "More soldiers will die today, but none more will die in vain.
-For we must face an enemy four times our strength, before another enemy of an unfathomable size bears down upon us in twenty hours.
+For we must face an enemy many times our strength, before a larger armada of an unfathomable size bears down upon us in less than a day!"

-Now I ask you to Follow me.
+"Now I ask you to Follow me.
 Fight for me.
 Defend what these soldiers protected with their lives… They protected you.
 They protected humanity itself.
-And that we will do.

-And we will do it Not by running away, sculking into the ever deeper levels of hell hoping our enemy tires of pursuit.
-We will not only defend the precious human experience but we will bring an end to the Zell for good\!"
+And that WE will do.
+And we will do it Not by running away, skulking into ever deeper levels of hell hoping our enemy tires of pursuit.
+We will not only defend the precious human experience, but we will bring an end to the Zell for good\!"

 "You have heard my rationale and now you must choose.
 Defenceless, I stand before you and I ask you to join my fleet or avenge your unworthy Commander and kill me now. "

-A long pause followed.
+A pause followed.

 Crew Holo projections began appearing in front of the Alliance fleet.
-Emotional clapping and approval poured out from the Holoprojections.
+Emotional clapping and approval poured out.

-"We have messages from the entire defence fleet.
-They have consented to join you.” from Slyther.
+A communiqué from Slyther whispered in Alexander's earpiece "We have messages from the entire defence fleet.
+They have consented to join you." from Slyther.

-“Twenty-Three then asym.", Fae Reported.
+"Asymptote in 15 minutes", Fae Reported.
 Little time remained for Alexander’s plan.

 "I am deeply humbled that you have accepted me as your Commander.
 I will treat your trust with the honor that it has always deserved\!"